Performance Advantages of Allstar Material's Thermoplastic PI

 Exceptional High-Temperature Performance

-The high-temperature resistance of Thermoplastic Polyimide (TPI) is exceptional.
-Its Glass Transition Temperature (Tg) typically ranges from 250°C to 350°C. Its Continuous Use Temperature (CUT) generally reaches 240°C to 300°C, allowing long-term stable operation at these temperatures without significant loss of mechanical, electrical, or other key properties.
-This thermal stability makes TPI ideal for replacing metals or other high-performance plastics in extreme heat environments.
+Simultaneously, its Continuous Use Temperature (CUT) generally reaches 240°C to 300°C, allowing for long-term stable operation at such high temperatures without significant loss of its critical mechanical, electrical, and other properties.
+This superior thermal stability makes TPI an ideal choice for replacing metals or other high-performance plastics in extreme thermal environments.”

 Melt Processability

-Thermoplastic Processability of TPI Unlike traditional thermosetting polyimides, TPI can melt and flow at high temperatures.
+Unlike traditional thermosetting polyimides, TPI can melt and flow at high temperatures.
 This allows it to be processed using standard thermoplastic methods such as injection molding and extrusion.
 Processing temperatures are typically high, generally in the range of 350°C to 420°C, depending on the grade.
 This enables TPI to be used for manufacturing precision components with complex geometries, expanding its application range and allowing for high-volume, cost-effective production, which is difficult to achieve with traditional PI.

 Excellent Mechanical Strength and Wear Resistance